 If the Exculpation Amendment is approved by our stockholders, the Exculpation Amendment will become effective upon the filing of a Second Amended and Restated Certificate of Incorporation with the Delaware Secretary of State, which filing is expected to occur as soon as reasonably practicable after the 2023 Annual Meeting.
-If the Exculpation Amendment is not approved by our stockholders, the Amended and Restated Certificate of Incorporation will be provided for our officers in the Amended and Restated Certificate of Incorporation.
+If the Exculpation Amendment is not approved by our stockholders, the Amended and Restated Certificate of Incorporation will not be amended, and no exculpation will be provided for our officers in the Amended and Restated Certificate of Incorporation.